abstractumx/abstractumx/README.md

 - 🌱 I’m currently learning Python and Solidity
-- 👯 I’m looking to collaborate on DataScience / Blockchain / Algotrading projects
+- 👯 I’m looking to collaborate on Blockchain / AlgoTrading projects
 - 🤔 I’m looking for help with my future dAPP